-The Board oversees the company's processes to identify, report and address risks across the full spectrum of company operations.
+The Board oversees the Company's processes to identify, report and address risks across the full spectrum of the Company's operations.
 To that end, each of the Board's committees has been delegated responsibility for evaluating specific risk management processes and issues resulting therefrom.
 The Board receives regular reports from these committees and, where appropriate, directs that action be taken.
-The board also conducts direct oversight of certain risk management processes.
+The Board also conducts direct oversight of certain risk management processes.

 In addition to its consideration of matters brought to its attention by the Board's committees, the Board conducts direct oversight of various business risk management functions.
 At each regular meeting, the Board receives senior management reports about current operations as well as the identification of, and progress in addressing, principal business risks.
 The Board also receives direct reports from management regarding its Enterprise Risk Management program for identification and development of mitigation activities relative to longer-term business risks.
-In addition to the regular reports provided regarding current principal business risks, the Audit Committee will also periodically receive summary reports regarding the Enterprise Risk Management program.
-Annually, the Board reviews and approves the company's strategic plan objectives with periodic reviews thereafter about progress to that plan and any changes that are being considered.
-The Board's oversight role in this area has not affected its approach to the Board's leadership structure at least in part due to the level of direct communication that the Board and its committees experience with a variety of management employees that are involved in operations, finance, human resources, risk management and legal roles.
+In addition to the regular reports provided regarding current principal business risks, the Audit Committee periodically receives summary reports regarding the Enterprise Risk Management program.
+Annually, the Board reviews and approves the Company's strategic plan objectives with periodic reviews thereafter regarding progress against that plan and any changes that are being considered.
+The Board's oversight role in this area has not affected its approach to the Board's leadership structure at least in part due to the level of direct communication that the Board and its committees experience with a variety of management employees involved in operations, finance, human resources, risk management and legal roles.